774252326/sinyang/analyzer/analyzer/ReadMe.txt

     The application wizard has generated code to handle the print, print setup, and print preview commands by calling member functions in the CView class from the MFC library.

-Split Window
-    The application wizard has added support for splitter windows for your application documents.

 /////////////////////////////////////////////////////////////////////////////

 Other standard files: